decuant/wxEncode/README.md

 In the project's sub-folder **punctuation** there's a driver for extracting the code-points that are marked as punctuation in the Unicode's NameList.txt file.
-An auxiliary function translates the UTF8 codes to Lua' syntax and the result (very long) string can be embedded in a project or loaded dynamically with the 'dofile' statement.
+An auxiliary function translates the UTF8 codes to Lua' syntax and the resulting (very long) string can be embedded in a project or loaded dynamically with the 'dofile' statement.
 An example of operation is in the 'test.lua' file.
 An example of usage is in **extrastr.lua** file, where both the methods are shown.